Flux159/spanner-orm/README.md

 `spanner-orm` is designed to provide a seamless and powerful experience for managing data across PostgreSQL and Google Spanner.
 Its core capabilities include:

-- **Single Object Model for PostgreSQL & Spanner:** Define your database schema once using a Drizzle-inspired syntax that supports both PostgreSQL and Google Spanner.
-This unified approach simplifies development and ensures consistency across database environments.
+- **Unified Object Model for PostgreSQL & Spanner:** Define your database schema once using a Drizzle-inspired syntax.
+This single object model seamlessly supports both PostgreSQL and Google Spanner, simplifying development and ensuring consistency across diverse database environments.

-- **Dual-Dialect Migration Generation:** Automatically produce migration files with the appropriate DDL for both PostgreSQL and Spanner.
-Migrations can be executed via the `spanner-orm-cli migrate` command or programmatically within your application.
+- **Comprehensive Migration Generation & Execution:** Automatically produce migration files with the appropriate DDL for both PostgreSQL and Spanner.
+These migrations can be run via the `spanner-orm-cli migrate` command (e.g., `migrate latest`, `migrate down`) or programmatically within your application, ensuring smooth schema evolution.

-- **Flexible Query Construction:** Build type-safe queries using an intuitive query builder, or fall back to raw SQL (via the `sql` template literal tag) when you need fine-grained control or dialect-specific features.
+- **Versatile Query Building with SQL Fallback:** Construct type-safe queries using an intuitive query builder.
+For complex scenarios or dialect-specific needs, seamlessly fall back to raw SQL using the `sql` template literal tag, offering maximum flexibility.

-- **Optimized SQL for Each Dialect & Versatile Deployment:**
+- **Dialect-Optimized SQL for Flexible Deployments:**

-  - Generates Google SQL tailored for Spanner's unique capabilities.
+  - Generates Google SQL specifically tailored for Spanner's unique architecture and capabilities.
   - Produces standard, highly compatible SQL for PostgreSQL.
-  - This versatility allows you to use a single codebase with PostgreSQL for various deployments (including Pglite for local development or embedded scenarios) and Google Spanner for applications requiring web-scale infrastructure.
+  - This dual-dialect support empowers you to use PostgreSQL for non-Spanner deployments, Pglite for local development or embedded applications, and Google Spanner for demanding web-scale applications, all from a single, consistent codebase.

-- **Composable Schemas:** Easily create and reuse schema components (e.g., for common fields like `id`, `createdAt`, `updatedAt`, or base entity structures), promoting DRY principles and maintainable data models, inspired by Drizzle ORM's approach.
+- **Composable Schemas (Drizzle-Inspired):** Easily create and reuse schema components (e.g., for common fields like `id`, `createdAt`, `updatedAt`, or base entity structures), promoting DRY principles and maintainable data models.

 - **TypeScript First:** Built from the ground up with TypeScript, `spanner-orm` offers a robust, type-safe, and enjoyable developer experience, with strong type inference from your schema definitions.